 But when love and love stand naked face to face, desire is the bridge.
 From both sides to the middle, they run.
 And something new is born.

-Each product describes itself and the product it hopes to find.
-And in their profile, each product makes their case to be understood and recognized for their divine spark.
+Each product describes itself and the product it hopes to find in turn.
+In their profiles, each product makes their case to be understood and recognized for their divine spark.
 Each provides photo evidence.
 Each provides lists of activities and music and food in hopes of being found and adopted by a stranger they will find it effortless to love.

-The product runs a query and when enough data points correlate, results cascade or trickle before the querent in rows of common faces, names, ages, and isolated facts.
+The product automatically generates a query and when enough data points correlate, results cascade or trickle before the querent in rows of common faces, names, ages, and isolated facts.
 Carol, 47 Speaks English.
 Laura, 44 has cats.
-The querying product wanders the matrix-like results looking for something that stands out from the vending machine assortment as somehow, more than a product.
-And it regularly happens, a certain beauty or quirk distinguishes a profile and we browse deeper.
-We seek evidence pro and con about the candidate.
+The querying product wanders through the matrix-like results looking for something that stands out from the vending machine assortment as somehow, more than a product.
+And it happens, a certain beauty or quirk distinguishes a profile and we browse deeper.
+We carefully seek evidence both pro and con about the candidate.
 Are they fresh and funny, does a selfie reveal the honest fat hiding behind the word voluptuous?
+Is there some terrible band waiting to appear in her favorite music?
 What do we do with that knowledge?
-Perhaps we LIKE them, which might be a request for contact or a just a vague seal of approval in passing.
+Perhaps we LIKE them, which might be a request for contact or merely a vague seal of approval in passing.
 All that is left is to either reach out to them or turn and leave.

-If we message them and if they reply, and if we survive the labyrinth of failed texting outcomes, ending nowhere in silence, we may achieve a date.
+If we message them and if they reply, and if we survive the labyrinth of failed texting outcomes, each ending like a dead branch, we may achieve a date.